What is a script argument for?

 [edit] Advanced stuff

-• More than one argument - Just as the command "Walk NPC" needs three arguments (which NPC to walk, what direction, and how many steps), it is entirely possible to create scripts with as many arguments as desired to allow whatever flexibility is needed.
+• More than one argument - Just as the command walk NPC needs three arguments (which NPC to walk, what direction, and how many steps), it is entirely possible to create scripts with as many arguments as desired to allow whatever flexibility is needed.

 [edit] See Also